Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

 In conclusion, the unrestricted limits of $U(\zeta)$ at points outside $E$ are all contained in the finite set $\mathscr{P}\cup \mathscr Q $.
-As a sense preserving map the boundary function is thus piecewise constant, and has the representation
+As a sense reversing map the boundary function is thus piecewise constant, and has the representation

 where the intervals $I_j \subset \partial \Di$, covering the unit circle, have pairwise disjoint interiors.

 On the other hand, the cluster set of $U(\zeta)$ at any point in $E$ is a line segment of $\partial N $.
 Hence each corner of $N$ appears in the sum \eqref{summa3}.